nikko9196/aws-architecture/Part IV/TestEvidence.md

 1. Mock AWS services for Unit Testing (capture of result).
 2. The process of manually uploading images to S3 Bucket on Amazon.
 3. The Python Script to upload the photos programmatically.
+4. Test notify-resize-fail-function scenario.

-### Mock AWS services for Unit Testing with some scenarios:
+# 1. Mock AWS services for Unit Testing with some scenarios:
 ![Mock AWS Services for Unit Testing](<Screenshot_UnitTest/0.
 Mock AWS Services for Unit Testing.png>)

-# Test Evidence (Manually upload photos):
+# 2. Test Evidence (Manually upload photos):
 ## A. Deployment:
 **1. Before deploy, S3 is empty:**
 ![1.
 Before deploy, S3 is empty](<Screenshot_TestEvidence_ManuallyUpload/1.
 Before deploy, S3 is empty.png>)